 Certain information set out herein may be considered as “financial outlook” within the meaning of applicable securities laws.
 The purpose of this financial outlook is to provide readers with disclosure regarding Kelt’s reasonable expectations as to the anticipated results of its proposed business activities for the periods indicated.
 Readers are cautioned that the financial outlook may not be appropriate for other purposes.

-Any reference in this press release to IP rates is useful in confirming the presence of hydrocarbons.
+Any reference in this press release to initial production rates or short term production rates is useful in confirming the presence of hydrocarbons.
 IP rates are not determinative of the rates at which wells will continue production and decline thereafter and are not necessarily indicative of long term performance.
 While encouraging, readers are cautioned not to place reliance on such rates in calculating aggregate production for the Company.

 Non-GAAP Financial Measures and Other Key Performance Indicators